 What are pituitary tumors?

-Most pituitary tumors do not cause symptoms.
+Most pituitary tumors don’t cause symptoms.
 As a result, they are not diagnosed.
 Or they are found only during a routine brain imaging test.
-Up to 1 in 4 people may have small pituitary tumors without knowing it.
+About 25% of people may have small pituitary tumors without knowing it.

 Below are the main types of pituitary tumors.